callumflack/callum-flack-design/README.md

 # Callum Flack Design

-Value proposition, portfolio and writing website: https://callumflack.design/
+As of October 2022, this repo is no longer the source for [my website](https://callumflack.design/).
+But you can still check this old website at [v9.callumflack.design](https://v9.callumflack.design/)

 ### Heads up!